 Moose International Initiatives

 The Tommy Moose® program is easily one of the most successful Community Service outreach programs in the history of the Loyal Order of Moose.

 The Tommy dolls are given to children who have been encountered during stressful or traumatic situations, calming them, and giving them a soothing object to refocus their attention toward, while emergency aid takes place.

-Since 2008, Moose International has been the presenting sponsor for the Special Olympics annual North America Softball Championship.
+From 2008 to 2017, Moose International was the presenting sponsor for the Special Olympics annual North America Softball Championship.
 In 2016, the Roanoke Moose Family Center was proud to have this event take place in our own backyard with events held at the Moyer Sports Complex in Salem and the Botetourt Sports Complex.

 In support of this occasion, Roanoke Moose Family Center 284 had the privilege of hosting an intimate pre-event dinner for umpires and distinguished guests as well as the post-event banquet for more than 700 people.